benhowell/benhowell.github.com/_drafts/open_plan_office_is_not_cost_effective.md

 I don't write code, no. I just change it sometimes, and sometimes I even get to make <i>"deep code changes"</i>
 </p>
 <p>
 Having been so thoroughly enlightened by this article, I'm at a loss to know where the concept of "code monkey" and "interchangable cog" come from.
 "Where's Bob?"
 "Oh, he needs some quiet time now.
-He is changing some code".
+He's changing some code".
 </p>

 </div>